Real-world economics

 The used car market is a useful example of the lemons problem, but after a while it can get old.
 There are additional ways of discussing asymmetric information that illustrate the concept while sparking conversation and grounding the idea in a real-world example.

-The AEA's Research Highlight series can help, with short articles and podcasts that feature papers published in AEA journals, the authors' findings, and how they relate to the world around us.
+The AEA's Research Highlights series can help, with short articles and podcasts that feature papers published in AEA journals, the authors' findings, and how they relate to the world around us.
 Many focus on a central concept and can supplement more traditional classroom readings.
 The Journal of Economic Perspectives (JEP) is also a good resource for accessible material that relates to everyday economics.

 Adverse selection

-- How health insurance markets work (and fail) | Research Highlight Article
+- How health insurance markets work (and fail) | Research Highlights Article

 Altruism

-- Why do people give to charity? | Research Highlight Article
+- Why do people give to charity? | Research Highlights Article

 Asymmetric information

-- Giving Pakistani parents more information about their children’s schools changed the educational landscape | Research Highlight Article
+- Giving Pakistani parents more information about their children’s schools changed the educational landscape | Research Highlights Article

-- What health choices do doctors make, and why are they different than most people’s medical decisions? | Research Highlight Article
+- What health choices do doctors make, and why are they different than most people’s medical decisions? | Research Highlights Article

 Behavioral economics